 Infrastructure as a Service (IaaS) in Cloud Computing

-In this article, I am going to discuss Infrastructure as a Service which is also called IaaS in Cloud Computing.
-Please read our previous article where we discussed the differences between Public, Private and Hybrid Clouds in Cloud Computing.
+In this article, I will discuss Infrastructure as a Service, also called IaaS, in Cloud Computing.
+Please read our previous article, where we discussed the differences between Public, Private, and Hybrid Clouds in Cloud Computing.
 At the end of this article, you will understand what is Infrastructure as a Service (IaaS) in Cloud Computing.
-Who uses this service and the advantages it provides?
+Who uses this service, and what are the advantages it provides?

 Different Types of Services in Cloud Computing

 Cloud computing offers a variety of services to meet different business needs and use cases.
 These services are categorized into three main models: Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS).
 Here’s an overview of each service model: